Democrats Split on Joining GOP for Health Care Fix

 “I’ve taken my share of hits from each side for being bipartisan,” he said.
 “I’m going to keep doing that.”

 “It’s an excellent jobs program if you enlarge fitness care to every person,” said Rep. Tim Ryan, D-Ohio.
-“You can’t outsource an occupational therapist; you couldn’t outsource a bodily therapist, you couldn’t outsource a nurse who does most cancers screenings.
-Those are jobs that might be proper here within the United States of America, and we’ll be healthier and prevent quite a few illnesses and bend the fee curve on health care, that is the goal we’re trying to perform now.”
+“You can’t outsource an occupational therapist; you couldn’t outsource a bodily therapist; you couldn’t outsource a nurse who does most cancer screenings.
+Those jobs might be proper here in the United States of America, and we’ll be healthier, prevent quite a few illnesses, and bend the fee curve on health care; that is the goal we’re trying to perform now.”

-Sanders, who has long been a proposal for an unmarried-payer gadget, has additionally pleaded together with his colleagues to make more considerable insurance and reject the GOP bill.
+Sanders, who has long advocated for an unmarried-payer system, has also pleaded with his colleagues to provide more coverage and reject the GOP bill.

 In a blistering speech on the Senate floor Monday night, following a weekend of Rust Belt rallies in opposition to the Republican notion, he blasted the invoice as “barbaric” and “immoral.”
 He demanded it “must be defeated.”

 “When you examine the general public of House Democrats, they guide a single-payer, $32-trillion bill sponsored by way of Bernie Sanders.
-That’s what the opportunity is,” White House Press Secretary Sean Spicer said on Monday.
+That’s the opportunity,” White House Press Secretary Sean Spicer said on Monday.

 Party activists on the left have taken an excellent extra hardline function, with some calling on Democratic lawmakers to stand up on the issue and boycott any forthcoming conferences with Trump.

-RoseAnn DeMoro, the top of National Nurses United, a Sanders-allied union representing a hundred and fifty,000 nurses and has championed unmarried-payer fitness care, stated Democrats should “surely now not” input into negotiations with Republicans on health care.
+RoseAnn DeMoro, the head of National Nurses United, a Sanders-allied union representing a500,000 nurses who have championed single-payer healthcare, stated Democrats should “surely now not” input into negotiations with Republicans on health care.

 “No, they shouldn’t negotiate with the Republicans,” she brought.
-“The Democrats have to simply stand for something.”
+“The Democrats have to stand for something simply.”